 Students who register for summer or fall in April, can obtain their student ID card at the Student Life Office: https://studentlife.santarosa.edu/welcome-student-life.
 Students can also pick up validation and activities fee stickers for both semesters.

-I’m on academic probation 2 or dismissal.
+I am on academic probation 2 or dismissal.
 Will I receive priority registration?

 I have taken over 100 units at SRJC.
 Will I receive priority registration?

 Students with 100 units or more completed or in progress may lose priority registration.
 However, it is recommended that students meet with their counselor to determine their eligibility.
-Students without priority registration may be able to register on April 27, 2018 at 7:00 am during open registration.

-I’m currently a high school student, and plan to take classes at SRJC before I graduate.
+I am currently a high school student, and plan to take classes at SRJC before I graduate.
 How will summer and fall registration affect this?

 Will a student who graduates from high school in May or June be able to submit their AB 540 Form 2 to 3 months before graduation for the Summer/Fall registration period?